-The Buying Process in Five Steps
+The Property Buying Process

 We’ve mentioned the importance of sorting out the finances before your trip so that you are informed and ready to commit.
 Being mentally prepared to make an offer is just as important.
 It takes on average three months to purchase a property in France, the timeframe can be (much) longer if finance is required, so ensure that you have applied for an agreement in principle if you need a mortgage.